miconda/vresources/mdwikixs/screenshots/README.md

 ## Markdown Editing ##

-Click on `Edit` button.
+Click on `Edit` button at the top of the page.

 ![Markdown Editing](https://github.com/miconda/vresources/raw/master/mdwikixs/screenshots/mdwikixs-s04.png)

 ## Page Revisions ##

-Click on `Revisions` button then scroll to bottom of the page.
-Click on desired revision and then the specific revision is displayed with a `Revert` button at the top of the page.
+Click on `Revisions` button at the top of the page, then scroll to bottom of the page.

+Click on desired revision and the specific revision is displayed with a `Revert` button at the top of the page.

 ![Page Revisions](https://github.com/miconda/vresources/raw/master/mdwikixs/screenshots/mdwikixs-s05.png)